Our Weekly Shabbat Services

 What items will I find in the foyer before the service?

-- The Weekly Bulletin contains the name of the Torah reading for the week, dates & times of upcoming events, as well as announcements.
+- The Weekly e-Bulletin contains dates & times of upcoming events, as well as announcements.

 - Flyers announcing upcoming holiday observances and special events.